Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Experiment

 We randomly sample 1485 image pairs and 700 image pairs from the NJU2K~\cite{ju2014depth} and NLPR~\cite{peng2014rgbd} datasets as the training set, which is common used in RGBD SOD methods.
 For fairness, we test on DES, LFSD, SIP, SSD and STERE.

 We compare 10 applicable RGBD SOD methods which include DF~\cite{qu2017rgbd}, PCF~\cite{chen2018progressively}, CTMF~\cite{han2018cnns}, MMCI~\cite{chen2019multi}, AFNet~\cite{wang2019adaptive}, TANet~\cite{chen2019three}, DMRA~\cite{piao2019depth}, D3Net~\cite{fan2020rethinking}, S2MA~\cite{liu2020learning} and cmSalGAN~\cite{jiang2020cmsalgan}.
 These methods relatively equally deal with RGB and depth, and thus it is fair to compare with our methods.
 We use the available codes with provided models to predict saliency maps or directly use the provided saliency maps to make evaluations on S-measure($Sm$), E-measure($Em$), F-measure($Fm$) and $MAE$.
-For our method, we follow the experimental setup of RGBT SOD except that the input size is adjust to 256 and the noisy data augmentation strategy is unused since the RGBD image pairs have less possibility of catching invalid informations.
+For our method, we follow the experimental setup of RGBT SOD except that the input size is adjust to 256 and the noisy data augmentation strategy is not used since the RGBD image pairs have less possibility of catching invalid informations.
+In addition, we compute the mean and standard deviation of all the images in training set and use them to normalize the inputs.